AnirudhMathur12/cappuccino/README.md

 - The lexer turns characters into tokens
 - The parser turns these tokens in an AST using a basic recursive-descent parser.
 - CodeGen travels through the AST and spits out ARM64 assembly.
-- The clang assembler + linked take over and give an executable.
+- The compiler invokes the system assembler (`as`) to generate an object file.
+- Finally, the system linker (`ld`) is called to link against the macOS system libraries and produce the final executable.

 ## Benchmarks
  One of the few benchmarks I can perform in this language is calculating prime numbers upto 10 million